bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-10-buttons.md

 ![Install Button](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/apps-10-buttons-02.png "Install Button")

 Your button will link merchants to BigCommerce's install endpoint for your application.
-Once the merchant clicks the link, they will be prompted to log in and authorize your application.
+Once the merchant clicks the link, they will be prompted to sign in and authorize your application.

 ## Rendering success and failure pages